Canada As You Like It Blog

 Canada As You Like It • 28 October 2025

 Atlantic Canada, located on the east coast of Canada, comprises four provinces: New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
 The region offers a wealth of outdoor experiences, from wildlife encounters to exhilarating water adventures, making it a must-visit destination.
-Spectacular wildlife, including puffins and numerous species of migratory whales, adds to the allure, while the icebergs of Newfoundland and Labrador and tidal bore rafting on Nova Scotia’s Bay of Fundy provide unforgettable experiences.
+Spectacular wildlife, including puffins and numerous species of migratory whales, adds to the allure, while the icebergs of Newfoundland and Labrador and tidal bore rafting on Nova Scotia’s side of the Bay of Fundy provide unforgettable experiences.
+Prince Edward Island offers first-class trails and stunning red sand cliffs.
+It truly is a paradise, no matter how you choose to explore it.
+In New Brunswick, take in views that will take your breath away.
+Hike through beautiful landscapes, or paddle or cycle your way across the province.
+With ocean views, forests, and the Appalachian Mountains, there is no shortage of things to do.

 Hiking